 Should you challenge someone’s addiction or ignore it?
-Do I need carbs for serotonin production?
 And how do I combat my cravings for carbs?

 These and other questions are answered this week by our food-addiction expert, Bitten Jonsson, RN:

 Do I challenge my daughter’s addiction or ignore it?

 Adult daughter addicted to carbs with beautiful type 1 diabetic who adjusts insulin to carbs she eats (dr says so).

 Tremendous fluctuations and frequent problems.
 Do I challenge my daughter’s addiction or ignore it?
 Do I encourage my granddaughter or ignore it?

 Margaret, this is one the toughest, most painful things for us, watching loved ones being very unhealthy, we “know” the tools, but will they listen?

 The thing we can do is what I call a “care frontation” versus a “con frontation”, they do not work.
 But telling her and her mother how much you love and care for them/her health is the way to start.
 Then just say that you have learned some new exciting things about eating that can improve and stabilize her diabetes and ask her if she is willing to start looking at it.

 I suggest this page http://hannaboethius.com, she is young and has type 1 diabetes.
 There is a lot of information there.
 I just referred a young woman there.
 But a 14-year old needs lots of support from parents, school and hopefully an MD that understands this.